Kinggolo/Rbot/README.md

 # Telegram Bot with GP Link and Channel Verification

+**Version**: 1.0.0

+This is a simple Telegram bot that allows users to get a unique GP link after joining a specific Telegram channel.
+The bot provides the GP link via an inline button, and the link expires after 2 minutes.
+Admins can update the GP link anytime, and users can request their link by interacting with the bot.

+---

+# Telegram Bot with GP Link and Channel Verification

 This is a simple Telegram bot that allows users to get a unique GP link after joining a specific Telegram channel.
 The bot provides the GP link via an inline button, and the link expires after 2 minutes.
 Admins can update the GP link anytime, and users can request their link by interacting with the bot.

 ---